Unsubscribes keep your email lists clean and help prevent deliverability issues.

 Let's say you start with a list of 100,000 subscribers.
 At an unsubscribe rate of 0.4%, you'll lose about 18,000 subscribers (or 18%) over a year’s worth of weekly emails.
 To keep things simple, this calculation doesn't factor in added subscribers.

-The second reason members may unsubscribe is feeling that the emails aren’t relevant.
-Maybe they're getting product updates when all they want are discounts.
-Or, you send them emails about entertainment when they actually want health-related news.
+Receiving “too many emails” is the number one reason people unsubscribe, while others may unsubscribe because they feel your emails aren’t relevant.
+Maybe they get product updates when all they want are discounts.
+Or, you send them your entertainment newsletter when they just want sports news.

 Many email service providers default to a one-click master unsubscribe link, so a subscriber clicks once and unsubscribes from all your lists.
 That’s simple, but it can lead to lots of unnecessary unsubscribes.

-Preference Center Best Practices and Examples
+Preference Center Best Practices (with Examples)

 Our first tip is simple but powerful: let subscribers choose how often they hear from you.

 Above is an email preference center that allows subscribers to pause emails for 30 or 60 days.
 Say you’re an eCommerce brand targeting people buying homes.
-Some of your subscribers may have bought a home, so they're on the hunt for discounts to help furnish their home.
+Some subscribers may have bought a home, so they're on the hunt for discounts to help furnish their home.
 Others might be planning a move in the near future, so they’ll want your promotions eventually, just not right now.
 Instead of opting out for good, they can take a break.

-2. Let subscribers control the content.
+2. Put subscribers in control of their email content.

 For our clients, we’ve seen this tactic alone reduce unsubscribes by 30%.